andyhong/andyhong/README.md

 # Hi, I'm Andy 👋🏽

+> A full stack developer with a desire to help orgs design, streamline, optimize, and automate their systems so they focus on what's really important: growth.

 - 💻 I’m currently serving as a Software Developer at [Mariners Church](https://www.marinerschurch.org).
 - 🌱 I’m currently learning about all things **Web3**, specifically writing smart contracts with [Solidity](https://soliditylang.org/) on the [Ethereum](https://ethereum.org/en/) blockchain.
 - ✨ I enjoy building custom mechanical keyboards, traveling to new places, and trying new foods with my wife.